telerik/xaml-docs/controls/radnavigationview/overview.md

 * __Powerful Data Binding__: You can bind the control and its components to different sources such as Objects and Collections.
 Read more about this in the [Data Binding]({%slug radnavigationview-populating-with-data-databinding%}) section of the documentation.

+* __Sub Items Support__: This feature allows you to create a navigation menu with multiple levels of items in a tree-like structure.
+Read more about this in the [Hierarchy]({%slug radnavigationview-features-hierarchy%}) article.

 * __Flexible Header and Footer Content__: Customize your headers and footers any way you want using direct content or data templates.
 Read more about this in the [Header and Footer]({%slug radnavigationview-header-and-footer%}) section of the documentation.

-* __Keyboard support__: RadNavigationView allows you to perform navigation, selection and other tasks without using the mouse.
+* __Keyboard Support__: RadNavigationView allows you to perform navigation, selection and other tasks without using the mouse.
 Read more about this in the [Keyboard Support]({%slug radnavigationview-features-keyboard-support%}) article.

 * __UI Automation Support__: Check the [UI Automation Support]({%slug common-ui-automation%}) common article.